Learning from Discriminatory Training Data: Evaluation method and evaluated methods

 We evaluate several of such methods in the next section.
-For this evaluation, we select a diverse set of algorithms that aim to prevent discrimination through different objectives: disparate impact \cite{Zafar2015Fairness, Zafar2017Fairnessa}, disparate mistreatment \cite{Zafar2017Fairness}, preferential fairness \cite{Zafar2017Parity}, equalized odds \cite{Hardt2016Equality}, a convex surrogate of equalized odds~\cite{Donini2018Empirical}, game-theoretic envy-freeness~\cite{Zafar2017Parity}, and a causal database repair (Appendices B-F)~\cite{Salimi2019Capuchin}.
+For this evaluation, we select a diverse set of algorithms that aim to prevent discrimination through different objectives: disparate impact \cite{Zafar2015Fairness, Zafar2017Fairnessa}, disparate mistreatment \cite{Zafar2017Fairness}, preferential fairness \cite{Zafar2017Parity}, equalized odds \cite{Hardt2016Equality}, a convex surrogate of equalized odds~\cite{Donini2018Empirical}, game-theoretic envy-freeness~\cite{Zafar2017Parity}, and a causal database repair ~\cite{Salimi2019Capuchin}.
+We also evaluate a scenario where we prevent discrimination over multiple protected attributes.
+Here, the only fair-learning method we evaluate against is the method introduced in the fairness gerrymandering paper \cite{gerryfair}, as it considers fairness, based on the best subgroup-fair distribution over classifiers, across infinitely many subgroups.
 In all cases but one, we use implementations of these algorithms as provided by the authors.
-We re-implemented one of these methods~\cite{Zafar2015Fairness} so that it works for the case of continuous $Y$, since all these methods were originally implemented for the case of discrete decisions $Y$.
-For the method by \citet{Donini2018Empirical} we report the performance with a linear-kernel SVM; the regularization parameter $C$ for was tuned via grid search with $C \in \{0.01,0.1,1\}$.
-For \cite{Zafar2017Fairness} we report results for when the model is set to equalize misclassification rates between two groups.
-For \cite{Zafar2015Fairness} we set the constraint $c=0$.
-The implementation of the methods we used for the experiment \cite{Zafar2015Fairness, Zafar2017Fairness, Zafar2017Parity, Hardt2016Equality, Donini2018Empirical} are readily available online.\footnote{\url{https://github.com/mbilalzafar/fair-classification}}\footnote{\url{https://github.com/gpleiss/equalized_odds_and_calibration}}\footnote{\url{https://github.com/jmikko/fair_ERM}}
+We re-implemented one of these methods~\cite{Zafar2015Fairness} so that it works for the case of continuous $Y$.
+In Appendix B, we report these methods' parameters we select.